kylejlin/kiki/README.md

 }
 ```

-Observe that you define the syntax tree data structure
-and the grammar at the same time.
+Observe this code is much simpler.
+The same code defines both the data structures and the grammar.
+This powerful simplification is only possible because
+Kiki parsers produce _concrete_ syntax trees.

+This limitation is a double-edged sword.
+On one hand, it greatly simplifies the code.
+On the other hand, it prevents you from having a
+different tree structure than the grammar.

 ## More examples